-- Excessive fatigue – Overexertion leads to hypersomnia.
+- Excessive fatigue – Overexertion leads to hypersomnia and is one of the oversleeping causes.
 This is because overexertion leads to fatigue and the body demands more sleep to recuperate from it successfully.
 Not getting enough and proper sleep might leave you feeling exhausted physically as well as mentally.

 - Sleep apnea – This is a very serious and debilitating breathing disorder in which a person might stop breathing from time to time throughout the night.
 The sleep cycle gets disrupted as a result and the individual ends up spending all night tossing and turning in bed and waking up tired as a result.
 To make up for the lost sleep, people who suffer from sleep apnea sleep longer during the day, leading to oversleeping.
 Unlike most other sleep disorders, sleep apnea may need medical intervention.

-- Poor sleeping schedule – There is an internal biological clock that your body follows.
+- Poor sleeping schedule – Having a poor sleeping schedule is one of the reasons for oversleeping.
+There is an internal biological clock that your body follows.
 Sleeping and getting up at definite times are part of that schedule.
 People who follow the schedule closely get a good night’s sleep and wake up feeling refreshed in the morning.
 However, with a poor sleeping schedule, one might suffer from insomnia or hypersomnia.

-- Thyroid and heart diseases – Medical conditions like heart and thyroid diseases also cause that lead to oversleeping in some people.
+- Thyroid and heart diseases – Medical conditions like heart and thyroid diseases also cause oversleeping problems in some people.
 It is recommended to take proper medications for the problem and follow instructions and restrictions that the specialist doctor prescribes to avoid the excessive sleep issue.

-There are some very clear symptoms which are associated with oversleeping.
+There are some very clear oversleeping symptoms and warning signs.
 Some of them include:

-- Sleeping for long hours on a regular basis – The most prominent symptom.
+- Sleeping too much for long hours on a regular basis – The most prominent symptom.

-- Lingering headache – People who oversleep regularly generally have a mild lingering headache the next day.
+- Lingering headache – Is oversleeping bad?
+People who oversleep regularly generally have a mild lingering headache the next day.

-- Mild depression – Mild depression is a prominent symptom of oversleeping.
+- Mild depression – Mild depression is a prominent oversleeping symptom.
 This is a double-edged sword, in the sense that, while oversleeping might cause mild depression, depression might also cause oversleeping in many people.

-- Fatigue – Having a sense of fatigue and exhaustion throughout the day is a sure sign of fatigue.
+- Fatigue – Having a sense of fatigue and exhaustion throughout the day is one of the major disadvantages of oversleeping.
 A sense of dullness and listlessness prevails with oversleeping.